 and reject

-are translated into one of the final (terminal) states fulfilled or rejected.
-Once in these states, the promise can no longer roll back or go to another terminal state.
-I.e., after calling resolve
+, and translated into one of the final states — fulfilled or rejected.
+In these states, the promise cannot be rolled back or changed to another terminal state.

 function.